22nd Advanced Employment Issues Symposium

 Obamacare Unwrapped: Health Care Compliance Obligations and Design/Cost Considerations for HSAs and HRAs in the Post-ACA World

-House Republicans have released a plan to replace the Affordable Care Act (ACA).
+House Republicans have wrestled with plans to replace the Affordable Care Act (ACA).
 But, how close will lawmakers come to killing the ACA altogether?
-After the debate ends over coverage for pre-existing conditions, repeal of the Cadillac tax, and tax break caps on employer-provided health insurance, businesses will have to comply with the law that remains.
+Regardless of whether the debate resumes again over coverage for pre-existing conditions, repeal of the Cadillac tax, and tax break caps on employer-provided health insurance, businesses will have to comply with whatever law remains.
 At the same time, organizations will need to balance those compliance obligations against the need to secure cost-effective health insurance coverage that meets employees’ needs and doesn’t break the employer’s bank.
-According to a 2017 Medical Plan Trends and Observation Report, which analyzed how nearly 1,000 employee benefits operated from the perspective of plan design, care options, and cost savings, close to 70 percent of the respondents said they offered health savings accounts (HSAs) but only 15 percent had an employer-funded health reimbursement arrangement (HCA) structure in place.
-This session will provide a comprehensive, timely overview of current legal obligations and design and cost considerations for HSAs and HCRs as ACA mandates are loosened and new incentive structures emerge.
+According to a 2017 Medical Plan Trends and Observation Report, which analyzed how nearly 1,000 employee benefits operated from the perspective of plan design, care options, and cost savings, close to 70 percent of the respondents said they offered health savings accounts (HSAs) but only 15 percent had an employer-funded health reimbursement arrangement (HRA) structure in place.
+This session will provide a comprehensive, timely overview of current legal obligations and design and cost considerations for HSAs and HRAs as ACA mandates are loosened and new incentive structures emerge.

 - The latest on where the push to dismantle Obamacare stands

 - The impact on ACA-related compliance and reporting obligations